October 2025 role update

 Taking the new roles into use

-If you want more control over who can configure Swarmia settings, start by changing user roles from 'editor' to 'viewer', and then assign one or more team admins for each team.
+If you want more control over who can configure Swarmia settings, start by changing user roles from 'editor' to 'viewer', set the default role to 'viewer', and assign one or more team admins for each team.
 In role settings, you can filter users with the editor role, select them, and change their roles to viewer in bulk.

 Select one or more contributors to assign roles.